-Recent and ongoing research has identified that a category of existing drugs can effectively reduce the BMI of individuals, which in turn should help prevent the associated conditions of obesity (heart disease, cancer, diabetes, etc.)247 For example, GLP-1s (Glucagon-like Peptid-1 Receptor Agonists) have been approved for diabetes care for almost two decades, but were only recently approved for use as a weight loss therapy.248 They have been observed to reduce the weight of non-diabetic patients suffering from obesity by between 6.1 and 17.4 percent.249 This area of medical science is moving exceptionally fast, though, and recent trials have shown results suggesting that body weight losses of 24 percent in under a year are possible.250 to inhibit their widespread use.
-Without insurance, these drugs can be expected to cost around \$900 a month.251 Finding ways to reduce these costs, whether it be through greater competition in prescription drug markets or by easing barriers to production, would likely result in greater access to these drugs and their benefits.
+Recent and ongoing research has identified that a category of existing drugs can effectively reduce the BMI of individuals, which in turn should help prevent the associated conditions of obesity (heart disease, cancer, diabetes, etc.) For example, GLP-1s (Glucagon-like Peptid-1 Receptor Agonists) have been approved for diabetes care for almost two decades, but were only recently approved for use as a weight loss therapy.
+They have been observed to reduce the weight of non-diabetic patients suffering from obesity by between 6.1 and 17.4 percent.
+This area of medical science is moving exceptionally fast, though, and recent trials have shown results suggesting that body weight losses of 24 percent in under a year are possible.

+The ongoing innovations in GLP-1 drugs have tremendous potential to address the obesity crisis.
+However, their cost is likely to inhibit their widespread use.
+Without insurance, these drugs can be expected to cost around \$900 a month.
+Finding ways to reduce these costs, whether it be through greater competition in prescription drug markets or by easing barriers to production, would likely result in greater access to these drugs and their benefits.